robinkloeckner/vue3-link-page/README.md

 ## About This Project

 Said in advance, the reason for building a potentially static link page as a SPA was simply my personal preference for Vue.
-It hasn't been the intention to build a lean application but rather applying different concepts and plugins like Pinia and i18n for pleasure.
-Consider it as being a MVP and keep in mind there might be better alternatives for building a link page.
+It hasn't been the intention to build a lean application but rather experimenting with different concepts and plugins like
+Pinia and i18n.
+Consider it as an MVP and keep in mind there might be better alternatives for building a link page.

 Some of the provided **features** and included plugins: